dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The challenge is also described as an issue on the `crossplane-contrib`-_GitHub Organisation_ [[source](https://github.com/crossplane-contrib/provider-argocd/issues/13)], and currently, no easy solution exists.

 This shows how popular tools like ArgoCD and Crossplane do not necessarily integrate well together natively.
 These small gaps can easily occur when we are using many different tools from the Kubernetes ecosystem that were not necessarily meant to be used in conjunction with each other and do not have a native integration between them.
-As an infrastructure team, you may have to close these gaps yourself if you can’t find an off-the-shelf component online (e.g GitHub) that solves your problem.
+Infrastructure may have to close these gaps themselves if they can’t find an off-the-shelf component online (e.g GitHub) that solves your problem.
 Many of these small gaps can be solved with a few scripts, a cronjob running a script, or a small standalone service.

 There are a few ways of overcoming this secret-distribution challenge.
 The most naive one would be to create a manual step where the infrastructure team needs to somehow copy the credentials to the production cluster when a new cluster is created.
+For example running this line of code for each secret they want copied every time a new cluster is created: `kubectl get secret my-secret-name --context core-cluster --export -o yaml | kubectl apply --context new-app-cluster -f -`.

-Another way of doing this is using some kind of secret-vault (like HashiCorp Vault) where the credentials are stored during the creation of the database.
+Another way of doing this is using some kind of secret-vault (like HashiCorp Vault[[s]](https://www.vaultproject.io/)) where the credentials are stored at the creation of the database.
 Each cloud environment can then read the credentials directly from the vault when needed.
-This may be considered best practice currently, and it comes with some great benefits (which are beyond the scope of this paper) - but it nonetheless introduces even more tools/concepts to the infrastructure, which may put even more workload on a infrastructure team.
+This may be considered a better solution and may come with some great benefits (which are beyond the scope of this paper) - but it nonetheless introduces even more tools/concepts to the infrastructure, which may put even more workload on a infrastructure team.

-Therefore I have created a much simpler solution.
+Therefore I have created a much simpler automated solution.

-As usual, there are many ways of closing a gap, but we need to keep in mind that we want a declarative approach, so we want the distribution to happen eventually and not at a specific step in the rollout of a new cluster or new secret.
-Therefore, I have implemented a service named `manifest-syncer` that runs as a container inside Kubernetes.
+I have created a fully declarative solution with eventual consistency.
+I have implemented a service named `manifest-syncer` that runs as a container inside Kubernetes.
 The purpose of the `manifest-syncer` is to mirror secrets from its host cluster to target clusters.
-The `manifest-syncer` is simple deployed to the cluster with default configuration, and is controlled through `CustomResourceDefinitions`.
-If a developer wants a Secret to be automatically mirrored/copied from the core cluster to e.g. the production cluster, he/she just creates a manifest describing exactly that.
+The `manifest-syncer` is simply deployed to the cluster with default configuration, and is controlled through `CustomResourceDefinitions`.
+If a developer wants a Secret to be automatically mirrored/copied from the `core cluster` to e.g. the production cluster, he/she just creates a manifest describing exactly that and apply it to the `core cluster`.
 An example of such a manifest can be seen on Figure X. In this example, at is specified that Secrets named `gcp-database-conn`, in namespace `crossplane-system`, should be copied to namespace `default`, on the cluster named `gcp-cluster-prod`.

 ```yaml
 apiVersion: dagandersen.com/v1